 Note: Participants must be on time and ready to partake in every session (10 to 15 minutes early is recommended); if participant is late this will result in failure of the course.
 It is imperative that the participant is on time; you will not be permitted entry into the class late and will not be eligible to receive a refund.

-For more information, please contact Katie Jones, Assistant Director of Aquatics.
+For more information, please contact Katie Jones, Assistant Director of Facilities and Aquatics.

 TU Home | Student Affairs | NIRSA